akashxn/movie-analysis-dashboard/README.md

 ![](video.gif)

+### Abstract
+There are a lot of visualization tools like Tableau, etc that make dashboards easy to build.
+But what if you are restricted to using only python?
+Can you build an interactive dashboard using just python?
+Of course you can!
+Dash by Plotly comes to the rescue while adressing this problem.
+It allows you to visualize your AI & ML results, and also allows you to build interactive dashboards where user can set certain parameters to get results.
-I built this dashboard to visualize insights about my favorite shows/movies.
+I built this dashboard to visualize insights about my favorite shows/movies for my course EE 551 (Python Programming).

 ### Walkthrough:
 - **Web Scraping** - using BeautifulSoup to scrape websites and build datasets